-Target achieved: ••• Achieved 70% or more: •• Achieved less than 70%: Pr rioritized items Mid-Term Targets Results in FY2018 FY2019 Action Plan Evaluation Global expansion of conservation activities to protect wild birds that are the symbol of biodiversity Surveys of birds focusing on birds of prey at Natural Water Sanctuaries are conducted at 16 locations, and maintenance is conducted in forests of focus giving consideration to their breeding and nesting environments.
-We will continue surveying birds focusing on birds of prey, which are the top of the ecological pyramid, at Natural Water Sanctuaries and promote comprehensive forest maintenance giving consideration to their Nest building and rearing of chicks by eagles and hawks at all the Natural Water Sanctuaries in Japan Supported wild bird protection activities in Japan and overseas hrough grants from the Suntory Fund for Bird Preservation.
+Prioritized items Mid-Term Targets Results in FY2019 FY2020 Action Plan Evaluation Global expansion of conservation activities to protect wild birds that are the symbol of biodiversity Surveys of birds focusing on birds of prey at Natural Water Sanctuaries are conducted at 16 locations, and maintenance is conducted in forests of focus giving consideration to their breeding and nesting environments.
+We will continue surveying birds focusing on birds of prey, which are the top of the ecological pyramid, at Natural Water Sanctuaries and promote comprehensive forest maintenance giving consideration to their •• Nest building and rearing of chicks by eagles and hawks at all the Natural Water Sanctuaries in Japan Supported wild bird protection activities in Japan and overseas through grants from the Suntory Fund for Bird Preservation.
 Expanded informational communication through updates to the Save the Birds website. breeding and nesting environments.
-Suntory Fund for Bird Preservation will continue to promote the support for wild bird conservation activities through aiding various organizations in and outside Japan. •• and Reg the serving generating Natural ironment Expand the area of Natural Water Sanctuary so as to make it twice the size of the territory where Suntory withdraws water for its plants in Japan.
+Suntory Fund for Bird Preservation will continue to promote the support for wild bird conservation activities through aiding various organizations in and outside Japan.
+Preserving and Regenerating the Natural Environment Expand the area of Natural Water Sanctuary so as to make it twice the size of the territory where Suntory withdraws water for its plants in Japan.
 (12,000ha) In addition to implementing various activities such as tree thinning and transport of trimmings, building roadways and walkways, installing protective fences around vegetation, planting and nurturing seedling of local trees based on the mid- to long-term vision, Natural Water Sanctuary Project has also been used to provide forestry engineer training and help restore mountain forests damaged from typhoons.
-There are more and more case examples of Ikurinzai - Timber from cultivated forests 1 inside and outside of the company, and we are continuing to establish a system for strengthening and intensifying its utilization in the future.
-2019 is the year during which we built a bridgehead for the expansion of Natural Water Sanctuary contract areas.
-In addition to continuing to implement activities such as tree thinning and transport of trimmings, building roadways and walkways, installing protective fences around vegetation, planting and nurturing seedling of local trees based on the midto long-term vision, Natural Water Sanctuary Project will continue to be used to help restore mountain forests damaged from typhoons.
-Through the project, a system is being created for the practical use of Ikurinzai - Timber from cultivated forests 1 in the future.
-In regards to Natural Water Sanctuary contract area expansion, realize land sizes of approximately 10,000ha, and establish Natural Water Sanctuaries so as to make them twice the size of the territory where Suntory withdraws water for its plants. ••
+There are more and more case examples of Ikurinzai - Timber from cultivated forests1 inside and outside of the company, and we will continue to establish a system for strengthening and intensifying its utilization in the future.
+Our expansion of Natural Water Sanctuary contract areas achieved our midterm goals-targets toward 2020-a year early.
+Through these Natural Water Sanctuaries, we aim to create forests with a higher level of water cultivation and rich biodiversity.
+In addition to continuing to implement activities such as tree thinning and transport of trimmings, building roadways and walkways, installing protective fences around vegetation, planting and nurturing seedling of local trees, the Natural Water Sanctuary Project specifically strives to develop forests that are able to endure mountain disasters.
+We will further promote the use of Ikurinzai - Timber from cultivated forests1 in the future. ••